KUGS

-KUGS (89.3 FM) is a college radio station in Bellingham, Washington, United States, owned by Western Washington University (WWU).
-It is managed by WWU students and broadcasts from studios in the Viking Union on the WWU campus in Bellingham and a transmitter atop Sehome Hill.
+KUGS (89.3 FM) is a college radio station in Bellingham, Washington, owned by Western Washington University (WWU).
+It is managed by WWU students and broadcasts from studios in the Viking Union on the WWU campus in Bellingham and transmits from atop Sehome Hill.

 KUGS was founded on January 29, 1974, as a 10-watt facility, upgrading in 1984 to 100 watts.
-It was one of the first radio stations in the United States to stream its programming online.
 Programming has traditionally been eclectic in nature with student DJs and staff.